-Nature of the Abbasid Revolution, Abbasid Caliphate from Al Saffah to Al Mu'tasim, Baghdad the Capital, Economic and Social Changes, Conflict between Al Ameen and Al Ma'mun, the Abbasids and Byzantium, Foundation of Samarra and Influence of the Military, Samarra Caliphs (influence of the military, political, financial and administrative weakness, regionalism, chaos), political conflicts (resurgence of power under Al Mu'tamid and Al Muwafaq 256-279 A.H.L870-892), the Zanj Revolution, Al Maghreb States, Al Mashreq States, Return to Baghdad, Principalities (cultural prosperity despite political weakness), the Buwayhi Dynasty in Iraq.
+Nature of the Abbasid Revolution.
+Abbasid Caliphate from Al Saffah to Al Mu'tasim, Baghdad the Capital, Economic and Social Changes, Conflict between Al Ameen and

+Al Ma'mun, the Abbasids and Byzantium, Foundation of Samarra and Influence of the Military, Samarra Caliphs (influence of the military, political, financial and administrative weakness, regionalism, chaos), political conflicts (resurgence of power under Al Mu'tamid and Al Muwafaq 256-279 A.H.L870-892), the Zanj Revolution, Al Maghreb States, Al Mashreg States, Return to Baghdad, Principalities (cultural prosperity despite political weakness), the Buwayhi Dynasty in Iraq.

-Econ & Soc Hist of Islamic Wld
+Econ & Soc Hist of Islamic Wld Credit Hours: 3

-Islamic World, Agriculture (indigenous and imported), Food and Industrial Crops, Irrigation and Its Means, Economic Growth and Its Impact on Rural Areas, Industry (metallurgy and its methods), Types of Industries and Crafts, Trade and Trade Routes, Marine Routes, Transactions, Companies and Monopolies, Trading Communities and Moslem Communities, the Islamic City and its Characteristics, the Countryside, Customs and Traditions, Women, Feasts, Festivals and Means of Entertainment, Costumes, Foods and Drinks.
+Islamic World, Agriculture (indigenous and imported), Food and Industrial Crops, Irrigation and Its Means, Economic Growth and Its Impact on Rural Areas, Industry (metallurgy and its methods), Types of Industries and Crafts, Trade and Trade Routes, Marine Routes, Transactions, Companies and Monopolies.
+Trading Communities and Moslem Communities, the Islamic City and its Characteristics, the Countryside, Customs and Traditions, Women, Feasts, Festivals and Means of Entertainment, Costumes, Foods and Drinks.

-Ottomans to the Congst
+Ottomans to the Congst Credit Hours: 2

-Conditions of the Islamic East Under the Buwayhid Dynasty, Rise of the Seljuk State and Control of the Caliphate, Peak of Seljuk State (455-485 HegiraL1063-1092), End of the Great Seljuks' Era (485-525 HL1092-1157), Atabeq States Within the Seljuk State, Mongol Invasion, Fall of the Abbasid Caliphate (656 HL1258), Invaders' Emirates in Anatolia in the 12th and 12th Centuries), Rise and Growth of the Ottoman Emirate, Growth of the Ottoman Emirate into a State in the 14th and 15th Centuries, Fall of Constantinople (1453), the Ottoman State and Annexation of Arab Countries, the Government and Administration Approach, Economic and Social Conditions, the Caliphate Issue and the Islamic League, Arabs from Separatist Attempts Within the Ottoman State to Confrontation of European Invasion, Arab National Thought to the Mid-20th Century.
+Conditions of the Islamic East Under the Buwayhid craft their own interpretations of this fundamental period Dynasty, Rise of the Seljuk State and Control in Japan and China's histories.
+Lectures will introduce of the Caliphate, Peak of Seljuk State (455-485 important developments and provide a framework for HegiraL1063-1092), End of the Great Seljuks' Era (485developing strong analytical skills.
+525 HL1092-1157), Atabeg States Within the Seljuk State, Mongol Invasion, Fall of the Abbasid Caliphate (656 HIST 407 HL1258), Invaders' Emirates in Anatolia in the 12th and Capstone 12th Centuries).
+Rise and Growth of the Ottoman Emirate.
+Credit Hours: 3 In this course, students embark on a research project Growth of the Ottoman Emirate into a State in the 14th and 15th Centuries, Fall of Constantinople (1453), the Ottoman under the supervision of their instructors.
+To enhance their collaboration skills, more than one student may embark State and Annexation of Arab Countries, the Government and Administration Approach.
+Economic and Social on one project.
+Although students are given the liberty Conditions, the Caliphate Issue and the Islamic League, to select their individual/ collective project, the approval Arabs from Separatist Attempts Within the Ottoman State and guidance of instructors is practiced.
+Specifically, the to Confrontation of European Invasion.
+Arab National Capstone project is supposed to reflect the skills and Thought to the Mid-20th Century. training undertaken throughout the history program.

-Modern Arab History since 1919
+Modern Arab History since 1919 Credit Hours: 3

-This course is a continuation of Arab History I. It begins with the 1919 Egyptian revolt against the British and ends with the 1967 Arab?Israeli War.
-Topics covered include the Arabs in the interwar period, Arab nationalism and the struggle for independence, internal Arab relations, the Arabs and the Cold War, the Arab?Israeli struggle for coexistence, women of the Arab world, and Arab modernization and development in the age of globalization.
+This course traces the development of science in Islam up This course is a continuation of Arab History I. It begins with the 1919 Egyptian revolt against the British and ends to the age of Ottoman Empire.
+It begins with the positive with the 1967 Arab-Israeli War.
+Topics covered include attitude of Islamic traditions towards seeking knowledge the Arabs in the interwar period, Arab nationalism and and critical thinking.
+The impact of establishment of the paper mills and the Wisdom House in Baghdad on the the struggle for independence, internal Arab relations, the Arabs and the Cold War, the Arab-Israeli struggle translation process and emergence of Islamic scientific for coexistence, women of the Arab world, and Arab scholarship will also be examined.
+The contributions of modernization and development in the age of globalization.